 - 1. Possession of any controlled substance, possession of which is prohibited by law. - 2.
 Possession of any prescription drug in an unlawful fashion. - 3.
 Possession of alcohol on school premises or as a part of any of the school's activities. - 4.
 Use of any illicit drug. - 5.
 Distribution of any illicit drug. - 6.
 Use of any drug in an unlawful fashion. - 7.
 Distribution of any drug or controlled substance when such distribution is unlawful. - 8.
-The possession, use, or distribution of alcohol.
+The possession, use, or distribution of alcohol. - 9.
+The possession, use, or distribution of any tobacco product, including cigarettes, cigars, chew or other tobacco or tobacco derivative products or any other such look-alike or imitation product. - 10.
+The possession, use, or distribution of any vapor products or electronic nicotine delivery systems; alternative nicotine products; or any other such look-alike or imitation product.

-It shall further be the policy of the district that violation of any of the above prohibited acts will result in disciplinary sanction being taken within the bounds of applicable law, up to and including short term suspension, long term suspension, expulsion, and referral to appropriate authorities for criminal prosecution.
+It shall further be the policy of the district that violation of any of the above prohibited acts will result in a disciplinary sanction being taken within the bounds of applicable law, up to and including short-term suspension, long-term suspension, expulsion, and referral to appropriate authorities for criminal prosecution.